lkjearl/SG-Outdoor-Telebot/README.md

 ## Description

-Utilizing Telegram messenger as the front-end interface, this project aims to deliver useful and practical outdoor-related information tailored specifically for users in Singapore.
+Utilizing a Telegram messenger chatbot as the front-end interface, this project aims to deliver useful and practical outdoor-related information tailored specifically for users in Singapore.

 ## Table of Contents